-Please Note: Our river trips take place in the wonderfully unpredictable natural environment.
-Because of this our itineraries are always flexible to accommodate water levels, weather, and our guest’s needs and interests.
-We also do many custom itineraries.
-If you are on a custom trip it may be different from the one below.
+Our Lower Owyhee river trips take place in the wonderful and unpredictable natural environment.
+Because of this, our itineraries are always subject to change in order to accommodate fluctuating water levels, weather and our guest’s needs and interests.

 Our standard trips begin with a pick-up in Boise Idaho and a 2 hour drive to Rome, Oregon.
 There is also an option to meet in Rome.

 The river adventure starts at the very small town of Rome in a remote corner of South Eastern Oregon.
 Here we will help you pack your dry bags, meet the crew and get a thorough orientation talk.
 After loading our gear and ourselves into the boats we push off and head into the Lower Owyhee River Canyon.
 For five days we will float the “Grand Canyon of Oregon” as it flows through one of the most remote, unique and spectacular canyons in the continental Unites States.

 The first few miles of the trip are relaxing and calm.
 We will float through the pasturelands of Rome before heading into the first small gorge.
 Golden eagle nests can sometimes be spotted on the canyon walls as we enjoy our first day of floating.

 Each afternoon you will float into a fully set up camp– kitchen, drinks, chairs and shade/rain fly (our ‘outdoor living room’), and your tents.
 Leaving you more time to explore and be with family and friends.
 The first afternoon we will have a “camp talk” and go over everything you need to know about our comfortable wilderness camping.
 In the evening, we will enjoy our first dinner and a night under the stars with the glow and warmth of the campfire.